How to Visit Ujjain – [Top Things to Do in Ujjain]

 Jantar Mantars in India

-There are four Jantar Mantars in India – the largest in Jaipur.
+There are five Jantar Mantars in India – the largest is in Jaipur.
 It was in the early 18th century that the Maharaja Jai Singh II of Jaipur constructed five observatories in total – Delhi, Mathura, Varanasi, Jaipur, and here in Ujjain.
 The purpose was to compile astronomical tables and to predict the times and movements of the sun, moon, and planets.

 The Jantar Mantar is essentially a big sundial.
 (It’s a lot more complicated than that, but for ease of explanation…) It’s used to measure the time of day and the distance to the north of south of an object from the celestial equator.